CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```
 I am guessing that the reason for wrapping the static library into a framework was the necessary include of `GoogleMaps.bundle` which needs to be copied to the target in order the library to work correctly.

-Now let's try to run the same command on the typical static library.
-As an example we can use again one of the Xcodes libraries located at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos/libswiftCompatibility50.a` path.
+Now let's try to run the same command on the static library.
+As an example we can use again one of the Xcode's libraries located at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos/libswiftCompatibility50.a` path.
 From the library extension we can immediately say the library is static.
-Running the `otool -hv libswiftCompatibility50.a` just confirmes that the `filetype` is `OBJECT`.
+Running the `otool -hv libswiftCompatibility50.a` just confirms that the `filetype` is `OBJECT`.

 ```
 Archive : ./libswiftCompatibility50.a (architecture armv7)